Eaton Hall, Cheshire: Dennys Hall and the present hall

-As the hall was considered to be unsympathetic to its setting, it was later decided to change its exterior.
+Subsequently, the Dennys Hall was considered to be unsympathetic to its setting, and it was decided to change its exterior.
 This was undertaken by the Percy Thomas Partnership.
 Work on recasing the Dennys Hall to make it look more like a French château began in 1989 and was completed in 1991.
 The result has not been widely praised; the 2011 Cheshire Pevsner describes the building as "Château style, (Waterhouse's) Eaton style, but also Tesco style".

 Associated structures

 Adjacent to the hall are the remaining structures designed by Waterhouse.
 To the north is Eaton Chapel; this, with its clock tower, is a Grade I listed building.
 The decorative scheme of the interior of the chapel is based on the 'Te Deum'; it involves stained glass and stone mosaic, and was developed by Frederic Shields.
 Immediately to the north of the chapel is the Stable Court; this is listed at Grade II*.
 The buildings in the Stable Court are in brick, red stone, and half-timbering, with red tile roofs.
 The west range has a half-timbered upper storey with two gables, and a central gatehouse with turrets which are polygonal at the base and circular higher up and have conical roofs.
 On each side of the gatehouse are two-storey arcades with gables above.
 In the courtyard is a statue of a horse by Joseph Boehm, which is listed at Grade II.
 At the southeast corner of the stable yard is a postillion's house, dated 1873 and listed at Grade II*.
 In a lobby between the stable yard and the chapel is an artificial grotto, listed at Grade II.
 In the area around the Stable Court are further structures listed at Grade II.
 To the north is the Coachhouse Court, which consists of a coach-house, a covered court and a riding school.
 These were designed in the 1870s for the 1st Duke.
 To the north of this are Eaton Hall Cottages, four attached cottages, which were designed about the same time.
 In the forecourt between the Coachhouse Court and the cottages is a lodge, with gates, piers and screens.
 Near to the cottages is the former engine shed of the Eaton Hall Railway.
 To the east of the stable yard is a chapel-like sandstone game pantry dating from the 1870s.